learnitmyway/countries/board/t7_map-country.md

 - service layer
 - only use zod for `JsonValue`s
+- replace null with undefined

 ## todo

-- rename to schema.zod.ts
-- map null to undefined
+- BE: eslint unicorn
 - fix BE tests
 - write ADR